Global-Chem/global-chem/paper.md

 `CGenFF` was founded on drug-like molecules and to test it's capability of handling what's reported in literature it's performance is tested in accordance with it's penalty score distribution [Vanommeslaeghe:2012].
-The penalty score is attributed to when an arbitrary molecule is passed through when it hasn't seen it before, it navigates through a atom type similarity network tree through a set of rules.
+The penalty score is attributed to when an arbitrary molecule is passed through when it hasn't seen it before, it navigates an atom type similarity network tree through a set of rules.
-Each tree traversal is associated with a penalty score as it browses for similar substituition for alternate parameter assignment.
+Each tree traversal is associated with a penalty score as it browses for similar substitution for alternate parameter assignment.
-Once the lowest penalty score is found it chooses that to assign the parameters and tell's you in the output stream file where those parameters are from.
+Once the lowest penalty score atom-type substitution is determined, `CGenFF` assigns the parameters and tell's you in the output stream file which functional group the parameters are from.
 Charge penalties are chosen on a bond-charge increment scheme where atom type geometric classifications: bond, angle, dihedral are associated with a charge increment value subtracted from it's formal charge.
 This value is associated with how these two atoms behave, electronically, in the environment space it is in.
 It is noted that the dihedral charge increment is set to a limit to of 50.

 The lower the distribution is to 0 the more performant the forcefield is.
 The distributions are reported in accordance with bonds, angles, dihedrals, charge classifications of the charmm potential energy equation.

 <p align="center">